tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 ### <a name="week5-plans"></a>Upcoming Week Plans
 The aim for this week will to be discuss the ideas above, find and resolve issues and then start implementing them.
 Ideally the entire authentication/authorization process should be finished by end of this month.
 {: style="text-align: justify;"}

 ---
+## Week 6
+July 1<sup>st</sup> - July 7<sup>th</sup>
+After discussing the appropriate method for adding an authorization flow, I started working on it and also made minor changes/fixes to the authentication flow.
+{: style="text-align: justify;"}

+As always relevant commits can be tracked on the [add-jwt-token](https://github.com/tushar-97/bindaas/tree/add-jwt-token) branch.
+{: style="text-align: justify;"}

+### <a name="week6-completed-tasks"></a>Completed Tasks
+1. Get role from authenticated user to mongo provider level

+### <a name="week6-pending-tasks"></a>Pending Tasks
+1. Complete authorization flow for mongo provider

+### <a name="week6-design-updates"></a>Design Updates
+Since making changes to existing databases would not be feasible, we decided to implement authorization at the provider level.
+The user can list out roles and queries specific to those roles.
+These will be stored in <role,query> multi map and the results will also be cached for improved performance.
+Further implementation details can be found in the second apporach of last week's design updates section.
+We will also be adding a "Enable Authorization" flag to give freedom to the user and to make it backward compatible as well.
+{: style="text-align: justify;"}

+### <a name="week6-plans"></a>Upcoming Week Plans
+I plan to finish basic authorization checks this week and then test it out by creating a random database locally.
+{: style="text-align: justify;"}

+---